 Student Organizations & Computer Support

-The Denison Campus Governance Association (DCGA), Denison's student government body, has the authority to allocate funds to various student organizations.
-If funds have been allocated for computing equipment, or if a student organization receives donations or gifts or raises funds to purchase computing equipment, the organization has a right to purchase a machine of its choice.
-The current policies of Denison University Information Technology Services state that Information Technology Services will only provide computing support for computing equipment purchased through Information Technology Services.
+The current policies of Denison University ITS state that Information Technology Services will only provide computing support for computing equipment purchased through Information Technology Services.
 Information Technology Services will only purchase equipment for faculty, staff, and lab areas.
 This page will provide information about how student organizations can get help, what equipment is recommended, and where to get the best pricing.

 Criteria for Support